GET HARD RESULTS. Start here

 • Not all ED tests are very reliable (we’re looking at you, NPT).

-• Since erectile dysfunction is almost always treatable, you may need to determine the exact cause of your problems with help from a healthcare provider.
+• Since erectile dysfunction is almost always treatable, you may need to determine the exact cause of your problems with help from a healthcare provider before finding the right treatment plan.

 Ready to get to the heart of the matter?
 We can help.
-Our online therapy, medication and other resources are just a few clicks away, including some great options like chewable ED meds hard mints for the guy who needs fresh breath and a pocket free of pills.
+Our online therapy, medication and other resources are just a few clicks away, including some great options like hard mints chewable ED meds.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.